vvvlladimir/Attitude-Visualizer/README.md

 ## Emoji Sentiment Analysis

-The project uses a neural network to assign sentiment scores to emojis, which are stored in `emoji_scores.json`.
-These scores range from -1 to 1, representing the emotional tone of each emoji.
-The program matches fetched emojis with these scores to derive an overall sentiment score for each post.
+The project used a neural network to assign sentiment scores to emoji, which are stored in the `emoji_scores.json` file.
+These scores range from -1 to 1, reflecting the emotional tone of each emoji relative to the others.
+The program matches the selected emoji against these scores to get an overall sentiment score for each post.
+If you wish, you can edit `emoji_scores.json` and add the emoji you want to use

 ---